Have you ever seen a social media feed embedded on a brand website?

-Have you ever considered engaging your customers to share their feedback and reviews on Facebook, Instagram, and Twitter?
+Have you ever considered engaging your customers to share their feedback and reviews on Facebook, Instagram, and X (formerly Twitter)?

 These days many of us share feedback in public.
 We might share a story of a great product experience or brag about the new gadget we’ve got for Christmas.
 Travel images are all over social media, too.

-Customer-generated content adds social proof to your website.
+Consumer-generated content shows social proof.
 When you see others like yourself using a brand’s product and services, it’s easier to make the purchase decision.

 Here’s a three-step guide on how to add a social media feed to any website:

-- Curate social feeds with automation from Instagram, Twitter, Facebook, and more.
+- Curate social feeds with automation from Instagram, X (formerly Twitter), Facebook, and more.

-- Select the display layout: Wall, Grid, or Carousel.
+- Select the display layout: Wall, Grid, Carousel, or Slideshow.

-- Embed the feed on any page and digital service.
+- Embed your social feed on any page and digital service.

-1. Curate social feeds with automation from Instagram, Twitter, Facebook, and more
+1. Curate social feeds with automation from Instagram, X (formerly Twitter), Facebook, and more